ThatOth3rGuy/Sprint-Reviews/docs/weekly logs/personal logs/Yatharth/log.md

  # Weekly Logs
 ------------------------------------
+# Final Week Summary
+overview: we finished our development a while back and caught all the bugs related to the student ans instructor file viewer and Submission status which we fixed.
+Additionally we got the demo ready for presentations and worked on the final presentation
 # Week 11 Summary
 ## Wednesday (08/07/2024)
 ### Timesheet Week 11 (07/31/2024- 08/07/2024) (End of Development)